Azure/kubeflow-labs/7-distributed-tensorflow/README.md

               persistentVolumeClaim:
                 claimName: azurefile
           containers:
-          - image: ritazh/tf-mnist:distributedgpu  # You can replace this by your own image
+          - image: <DOCKER_USERNAME>/tf-mnist:distributedgpu  # You can replace this by your own image
             name: tensorflow
             imagePullPolicy: Always
             resources:
               limits:
-                alpha.kubernetes.io/nvidia-gpu: 1
+                nvidia.com/gpu: 1
             volumeMounts:
               - mountPath: /tmp/tensorflow
                 subPath: module7-ex1-gpu
                 name: azurefile
           restartPolicy: OnFailure
-    - replicas: 1 # 1 or 2 Workers depends on how many gpus you have
-      tfReplicaType: WORKER
+    WORKER:
+      replicas: 2
       template:
         spec:
           containers:
-          - image: ritazh/tf-mnist:distributedgpu  # You can replace this by your own image
+          - image: <DOCKER_USERNAME>/tf-mnist:distributedgpu  # You can replace this by your own image
             name: tensorflow
             imagePullPolicy: Always
             resources:
               limits:
-                alpha.kubernetes.io/nvidia-gpu: 1
+                nvidia.com/gpu: 1
             volumeMounts:
           restartPolicy: OnFailure
+    PS:
-    - replicas: 1  # 1 Parameter server
+      replicas: 1
-      tfReplicaType: PS
       template:
         spec:
           containers:
-          - image: ritazh/tf-mnist:distributed  # You can replace this by your own image
+          - image: <DOCKER_USERNAME>/tf-mnist:distributed  # You can replace this by your own image
             name: tensorflow
             imagePullPolicy: Always
+            ports:
+            - containerPort: 6006
           restartPolicy: OnFailure
 ```

 There are few things to notice here:
-* Since only the master will be saving the model and the summaries, we only need to mount the Azure File share on the master's `replicaSpec`, not on the `workers` or `ps`.
+* Since only the master will be saving the model and the summaries, we only need to mount the Azure File share on the master's `tfReplicaSpecs`, not on the `WORKER`s or `PS`.
-* We are not specifying anything for the `PS` `replicaSpec` except the number of replicas.
+* We are not specifying anything for the `PS` `tfReplicaSpecs` except the number of replicas.
 This is because `IsDefaultPS` is set to `true` by default.
 This means that the parameter server(s) will be started with a pre-built docker image that is already configured to read the `TF_CONFIG` and act as a TensorFlow server, so we don't need to do anything here.
 * When you have limited GPU resources, you can specify Master and Worker nodes to request GPU resources and PS node will only request CPU resources.

 </details>